-- 7.5 This is the calculation that will apply in the majority of cases.
+- Provision - 7.5 These figures will be reviewed periodically through the Local Plan Monitoring Report to ensure they remain relevant and responsive to the costs of school places and updated Local Authority school places scorecards. - 7.6 This is the calculation that will apply in the majority of cases.
 However, there may be cases where a different approach is needed, depending on what factors are affecting the capacity of the school.
-For example, if a whole new school is needed and the developer does not want to build this directly, then the contributions required may be different from the figure arrived at using this calculation. - The starting point for assessing if contributions are required to address issues with the condition of schools will be School Condition Reports carried out by the Education and Skills Funding Agency Councils Property and Assets Team, Department for Education and liaison with individual schools.
+For example, if a whole new school is needed and the developer does not want to build this directly, then the contributions required may be different from the figure arrived at using this calculation. - 7.7 The starting point for assessing if contributions are required to address issues with the condition of schools will be School Condition Reports carried out by the Education and Skills Funding Agency Councils Property and Assets Team, Department for Education and liaison with individual schools.
 For schools where these are not in place, we will outside of Local Authority control we rely on Academies and Trusts providing us with comparable information.
 The amount will be determined based on cost estimates of works that may be required to a particular school or schools in the locality.